County, city could be eligible for hundreds of millions of dollars in American Rescue Plan funding

 The preliminary figure is based on information provided by the National Association of Counties and the legislation itself, county officials said.

-Last year, the county was charged with allocating $113.7 million in federal COVID-19 relief funding through the CARES Act.
+Last year, the county was charged with allocating $113.7 million in federal COVID-19 relief funding through the Coronavirus Aid, Relief, and Economic Security — or CARES — Act.

 The city, through the state, received $30.9 million in CARES Act funding.